Gassepouille/room-editor/README.md

 TODO
 - wall tool
-- remove wall when on the same point
+- Check scene when using the wall tool to only pick on floor
+- add tweens in wall movement (if tween available)
 - wall angles ?

 assets are from :